-Editor’s Note: After traveling to Fiji for 40 years, I’ve learned what to bring.
+Editor’s Note: After traveling to Fiji for 40 years, I’ve learned a thing or two about what to bring.
 That means the right gear for the right application.
 Better technology and manufacturing processes have improved everything from shoes to flashlights.
 I trust the list I’ve compiled will make your visit to Fiji safer, more comfortable.
 More importantly you’ll be ready for any scenario from tropical downpours to pesky mosquitos.